jstet/Can-Gus-dance-to-that/README.md

 # Can Gus dance to that?

-Simple shiny app that determines if [Gus Johnson](https://www.youtube.com/user/gustoonz) can dance to something.
+Simple shiny app that checks if [Gus Johnson](https://www.youtube.com/user/gustoonz) can dance to something.
 Not finished yet.

 ## Why?